sophiajt/rust_proposals/api_front_page_guidelines.md

 # Summary

 This RFC is a companion to the [API doc guidelines proposal](https://github.com/rust-lang/rfcs/pull/1574/).
 In this RFC, we focus on the format and style of the "front page" of an API.
 The goal of this RFC is to outline a clear presentation style for crate documentation that is helpful to new users of a crate.
+These are the guidelines we'll be using for the rust-lang crates, but are also meant to help guide community crate authors.

 # Motivation